cmcskimming/light/src/include/_README/include.md

 # Includes

-This folder stores type definitions for runtime-specific internal API to be included after runtime initialization.
+This folder stores type definitions for internal API to be included after runtime initialization.

 This means that light is compatible in any runtime capable of implementing the features in include/** with some effort.
 This allows it to be externally tested with ease.